Skip to main content

 Without specialty knowledge, appeal letters lack the clinical specificity needed to overturn laboratory denials quickly.

 “Laboratory billing is a volume game where small per-test errors multiply into six-figure annual losses.
-The difference between a profitable lab and a struggling one is often just diagnosis validation and panel optimization.”
+The difference between a profitable lab and a struggling one is often just diagnosis validation and panel tuning.”

 MedPrecision Billing Team